 If we applied the same table for a volume discount, we get this:

 10 boxes fall under group 2, which means the box per unit will be $20.

 Making 10*$20, we get $200.

 As you can notice, your profit margin has decreased with the volume discount strategy.
-Note that volume discounts also have its merits, therefore choosing the ideal strategy really depends on your business.
+Note that volume discounts also have their merits, therefore choosing the ideal strategy depends on your business.